 This holiday dressing recipe is my favorite for a couple of reasons.

-We know there are people who love the stuff, but I am definitely not a fan.
-It tastes far too salty and the bread cubes are so tiny that when you add liquid to them, they form one giant lump of stuffing.
+We know there are people who love boxed stuffing, but I am definitely not a fan.
+It tastes too salty and the bread cubes are so tiny that when you add liquid to them, they form one giant lump of stuffing.

-Besides the cranberry sausage stuffing, here are some other tasty ways to use fresh cranberries:
+In addition to the cranberry sausage stuffing, here are some other tasty ways to use fresh cranberries:

-Cranberry Blood Orange Sugar-Free Spritzer Recipe – I usually make a pitcher of this for anyone who doesn’t drink alcohol.
+- Cranberry Blood Orange Sugar-Free Spritzer Recipe – I usually make a pitcher of this for anyone who doesn’t drink alcohol.

 If you don’t care for fresh cranberries, you can definitely use dried cranberries in the stuffing, or leave them out completely.
 I won’t cry… too much. 😉

-- 1 1/2 cups fresh cranberries
+- 1 ½ cups fresh cranberries

 - 1 pound ground sausage (pork, turkey, or chicken)